 Winner- Silhouette Cameo 4

 If you are looking for a machine that has more blade options, you’ll want to get a Cricut Maker.
-Its been around longer than the Silhouette Cameo 4.
-The Cricut Maker has 10 different blades.
+It’s been around longer than the Silhouette Cameo 4.
+The Cricut Maker has 10 different blades with an adaptive tool system.

 - Fine Point blade